Chairman Emeritus, Capella Hotel Group

-Horst Schulze, chairman and CEO of Capella Hotel Group, is a legend and leader in the service world.
+Horst Schulze, chairman emeritus of Capella Hotel Group, is a legend and leader in the service world.
 His vision has helped reshape concepts of customer service throughout the hospitality and service industries.

 In 1991, Schulze was recognized as "corporate hotelier of the world" by HOTELS magazine.
 In 1995, he was awarded the Ishikawa Medal for his personal contributions to the quality movement.
 In 1999, Johnson & Wales University gave him an honorary Doctor of Business Administration degree in Hospitality Management.

 Schulze served as vice chairman of The Ritz-Carlton Hotel Company from 2001-2002, after serving as president and COO of The Ritz-Carlton Group, starting in 1988.
 Under his leadership, the Group was awarded the Malcolm Baldrige National Quality Award in both 1992 and 1999—the first and only hotel company to win even one such award.
 In addition, Ritz-Carlton was continuously voted “best hotel company in the world” by meeting and other trade publications.